 The process of applying and getting one of these loans, however, is incredibly time-consuming.
 A large amount of paperwork is required, including business plans, revenue forecasts, and feasibility studies that most startup businesses do not have.
 Most eCommerce brand founders do not want to have to spend the time writing.

-Interest in MCAs (merchant cash advances) in eCommerce has increased dramatically in the past few years as a form of unsecured funding for eCommerce.
+Interest in Revenue Based Financing (RBF)in eCommerce has increased dramatically in the past few years as a form of unsecured funding for eCommerce.

-Although in the past, MCAs have had high equivalent APRs (to offset the risk of unsecured financing), now, MCA providers have gotten a lot better at assessing the risk profile of the brands taking on that capital, thus being able to offer much better equivalent rates.
+Although in the past, RBF have had high equivalent APRs (to offset the risk of unsecured financing), now, RBF providers have gotten a lot better at assessing the risk profile of the brands taking on that capital, thus being able to offer much better equivalent rates.

-For example, at Wayflyer, we utilize AI, as well as your merchant (Shopify, Magento, etc.), advertising (Facebook, Google), analytics, and banking data to forecast future revenue and cash flow.
-That way, we can assess real risk and offer rates much lower than most lenders.
+For example, at Wayflyer, we combine performance data from your eCommerce platform (Shopify, Magento, etc.), advertising (Facebook, Google), analytics, and banking data to forecast future revenue and cash flow.
+That way, we can assess real risk and offer rates much lower than most other funding providers.

 Put on a suit, go to your local bank, pitch them on your big idea for your brand, and what do you usually get?
 Nothing.
 Most banks see early-stage businesses as too risky to lend, mostly for two reasons: one, new companies are all, by definition, riskier than ones with a track record of performance, and two, horizontal lenders do not have the technology required to assess risk when it comes to eCommerce properly.